forkspacer/docs/src/content/docs/reference/Resources/custom.md

 ---
 title: Custom
-description: Custom resource definition reference for plugin-based installations
+description: Custom resource definition reference for container-based modules
 sidebar:
     order: 3
 ---

 # Custom Resources

-Custom resources define Go plugin-based installations that can be executed within a Module.
-They provide a flexible way to run custom installation, configuration, and management logic using compiled Go plugins that integrate directly with the operator.
+Custom resources define Docker container-based modules that can be executed within a Module.
+They provide a flexible way to run custom installation, configuration, and management logic using containerized HTTP services that integrate with the operator.

 ## Structure